|Nutrition Facts (per serving)|

 Preheat oven to 350 F and grease a 1 1/2-quart casserole dish.

-Combine everything—turkey, cooked rice, chopped green pepper and onion, sliced mushrooms (if using), condensed soup, garlic powder, salt, and black pepper—in a large bowl.
+Combine everything—turkey, cooked rice, chopped green pepper, chopped onion, sliced mushrooms (if using), condensed soup, garlic powder, salt, and black pepper—in a large bowl.

 Spoon the mixture into the casserole dish.